kimkha/aor-loopback/README.md

 Please check example here: [loopback-aor-boilerplate](https://github.com/kimkha/loopback-aor-boilerplate), you should clone it and change your model later.

+# Changes in this branch:
+* Added DELETE_MANY case for full compatibility with react-admin list view
+* Added UPDATE_MANY
+* Stores userid in localstorage for more verifications
+* Added AUTH_GET_PERMISSIONS type for

 ## Loopback changes To use DELETE_MANY and UPDATE_MANY
 (TODO: implement as hook in loopback)
 1. Add deleteMany and updateMany remote method to your model  (model.js):